List of Norwich City F.C. managers: Premier League, Europe and club centenary

-Mike Walker was Stringer's permanent successor.
-He arrived at Norwich City before the 1992–93 inaugural season of the English Premier League.
+The club's reserve team coach Mike Walker was Stringer's permanent successor.
+He was promoted to take charge of the first team before the 1992–93 inaugural season of the English Premier League.
 (Note: When the Premier League started in 1992, the second tier changed its name from the Second Division to the First Division.
 It was renamed again as the Championship in 2004.)
 Media and pundits tipped Norwich for a season of struggle, but the club led the league for much of the season, and eventually finished third.
 It was the club's highest ever finish and Norwich qualified for European football.

 Walker's team played in the 1993–94 UEFA Cup, defeating Dutch club Vitesse Arnhem 3–0 in the first round.
 In the second round, they faced Bayern Munich.
 Norwich won the tie 3–2 on aggregate; their 2–1 victory in Munich earning Norwich a place in history, as the only English team to beat Bayern Munich in the Olympic Stadium.
 The win in Munich was described in The Independent as "the pinnacle of Norwich City's history".
 Reflecting on the result, FourFourTwo wrote "The news that Norwich had gone 2–0 up in the Olympic Stadium seemed frankly surreal."
 Norwich's cup run was ended by Inter Milan, who defeated them 2–0 over two legs.
 Walker's success at Norwich attracted attention and, in January 1994, he left the club to take charge of Everton.
 Walker had commented to the press earlier in his time at Norwich that "to earn a decent salary" from chairman Robert Chase, he'd have to "win the League, FA Cup and Eurovision Song Contest every year."

 Walker's replacement was the first team coach John Deehan, assisted by Gary Megson, then still a player.
 Deehan led the club to 12th place in the 1993–94 season in the Premier League.
 During the 1994 close season, the club sold the 21-year-old striker Chris Sutton to Blackburn Rovers for a then British record fee of £5 million.
 By Christmas of the 1994–95 season, Norwich City were seventh in the Premiership and challenging for a return to the UEFA Cup, but, following a serious injury to goalkeeper Bryan Gunn, the club's performance dipped; with just one win in their final twenty Premiership fixtures, Norwich dropped to 20th place and were relegated to the second tier of English football.
 Deehan resigned just before relegation was confirmed; he was replaced in the summer of 1995 by former Norwich player Martin O'Neill, who had taken Wycombe Wanderers from the Conference to the Second Division with successive promotions.